tigoe/DataloggingExamples/docs/timestamps.md

 var now = new Date('3/12/97');
 var then = new Date('3/31/93');
 ````
-These dates are 3 years and 356 days apart.
+These dates are 3 years and 356 days apart exactly.
+Since you didn't enter a time, both default to midnight.
 So:

 ````
 // JS gives you the values in milliseconds, so: